CoderDojo-Content/Beginner-Wearables/en/first-card-trying-out-the-parts.md

 6. Add conductive thread to the equation --- or leave this to the switches topic? other ways to connect - crocodile clips?
---> crocodile clips if available, otherwise conductive thread and tape :)
+--> crocodile clips if available, otherwise conductive thread and tape :) or use use the thread without tape - team up with the person beside you (unless you have four hands!)

 note about being careful about shorting the circuit with your fingers etc